proofzero/rollupid/CONTRIBUTING.md

 ## Documentation Standards

-When you create a PR intended to land to `main` an action will render the documentation in `/docs`.
+When you create a draft or PR intended to land to `main` an action will render the documentation in `/docs`.
 This allows you and reviewers to check that your changes are properly captured in the documentation portal.

 Documentation landed to `main` will publish to `https://docs.threeid.xyz`.